Gina R. Méndez-Miró: Career

-Méndez-Miró began her professional career in the private practice as a law clerk at Litigation Department of the San Juan law firm Goldman, Antonetti, & Córdova.
-After swearing in as an attorney in 2001, she became an associate at O’Neill & Borges.
-There, she worked at the labor and employment department until 2006, litigating cases before both the federal and state courts and providing legal counsel in matters related to employment discrimination, harassment, wages and hours, ERISA, immigration, employment contracts and labor aspects of corporate reorganizations, among others.
-In 2006 Méndez-Miró began a career in public service by working as assistant attorney general for Human Resources at the Puerto Rico Department of Justice.
-At the department, she provided legal counsel the attorney general regarding compliance with local and federal employment laws and regulation, litigated charges filed before the U.S. Equal Employment Opportunity Commission and oversaw litigation of employment cases, among other related tasks.
-In 2008, she went on to serve at the Puerto Rico judicial branch, as director of judicial programs of the Office of Court Administration.
-In that capacity, she advised the Chief Justice of the Supreme Court of Puerto Rico and the director of the Office of Courts Administration on public and administrative policies, projects and programs, such as adult and juvenile drug courts, specialized domestic violence courts, self-represented litigant (pro se) centers, justice for the elderly, unified family and juvenile courts, court improvement project, protocol for access to courts for homeless people, among others.
-In 2010, she became general counsel and director of the Legal Affairs Office, where she served until 2013, counseling and litigating significant legal claims, disputes and disciplinary actions before several state and federal forums.
+Méndez-Miró began her professional career in private practice as a law clerk in the litigation department of the San Juan law firm Goldman, Antonetti, & Córdova.
+After being sworn in as an attorney in 2001, she became an associate at O'Neill & Borges.
+There, she worked at the labor and employment department until 2006, litigating cases before both the federal and state courts and providing legal counsel in matters related to employment discrimination, harassment, wages and hours, ERISA, immigration, employment contracts, and labor aspects of corporate reorganizations, among others topics.
+In 2006, Méndez-Miró became assistant attorney general for human resources at the Puerto Rico Department of Justice.
+At the department, she provided legal counsel to the attorney general regarding compliance with local and federal employment laws and regulation, litigated charges filed before the U.S. Equal Employment Opportunity Commission, and oversaw litigation of employment cases, among other related tasks.
+In 2008, she went on to serve at the Puerto Rico judicial branch as director of judicial programs of the Office of Court Administration.
+In that capacity, she advised the Chief Justice of the Supreme Court of Puerto Rico and the director of the Office of Courts Administration on public and administrative policies, projects and programs, such as adult and juvenile drug courts, specialized domestic violence courts, self-represented litigant (pro se) centers, justice for the elderly, unified family and juvenile courts, court improvement project, and protocol for access to courts for homeless people.
+In 2010, she became general counsel and director of the Legal Affairs Office, where she served until 2013, counseling and litigating legal claims, disputes, and disciplinary actions before several state and federal forums.

 Judicial career

 Puerto Rico Court of Appeals

 In 2016, Puerto Rico Governor Alejandro García Padilla nominated Méndez-Miró as judge to the Puerto Rico Court of Appeals.
 The Senate Judiciary Committee rendered a report endorsing her appointment and she was unanimously confirmed by the Senate.
 Before her appointment to the Puerto Rico Court of Appeals, she served as Chief of Staff of the Puerto Rico Senate from 2013 to 2016.
-As such, she oversaw personnel matters of the Senate, advised on important legal and policy issues and spearheaded various legislative efforts, including a criminal justice reform that led to the adoption of a new Penal Code in 2014, education and energy reforms, civil rights, and other significant legislation.

-Méndez-Miró served in the Puerto Rico Court of Appeals from 2016 to 2023.
+Méndez-Miró served on the Puerto Rico Court of Appeals from 2016 to 2023.
 The Puerto Rico Court of Appeals is an intermediate appellate court with jurisdiction over cases originating in the Court of First Instance and determinations issued by administrative agencies.